rwjblue/test-github-device-flow-auth/README.md

 - Includes a configurable setup through YAML files for easy adaptation and testing of different scenarios.

+## Device Flow Overview

+The way the GitHub device flow system works is _basically_ that you create a GitHub App that has "Device Flow" enabled on it.
+That provides you with a client ID that can be used for API requests (e.g. the device flow).

+The high level overview of that device login flow is:

+- `POST https://github.com//login/device/code` -- This receives the client ID
+  for your GitHub App, and provides you with a "device code" and a verification URL
+- Provide the device code to the user (so that they can finish the authorization in later steps)
+- Launch a web browser to the provided verification URL
+- The user fills in the device code in their browser
+- While waiting for the user to fill in their browser, the binary polls `https://github.com/login/oauth/access_token` (providing it the client ID and the device ID)
+- Once the user completes the auth in the browser, the polling endpoint returns the token to the user

 ## Requirements

 In order for this to function, you must have a basic GitHub App installed into